Shlomi-Lantser/Whist-Ex/README.md

 # Description

-In this project i learned about docker and how to build it to an web app. i implemented the web app in python , the app prints the instance's ip address used `socket library` The app GUI implemeted with `Flask` .
+In this project i learned about docker and how to build it to an web app. i implemented the web app in python , the app prints the local ip address used `socket library` The app GUI implemeted with `Flask` .